 The first is whether the affected state accepted aid from any foreign entity which was directly related to the specified disaster.
-If it did, it cannot be considered benevolent Canadian neighbour and rejected all other rejecter.
+If it did, it cannot be considered an aid rejecter.
+This would mean that even if a disasterstruck United States only accepted aid from its benevolent Canadian neighbour and rejected all other offers of assistance it would not be classified as an aid rejecter.
 The logic of this standard is that if an affected state accepts aid from even one outside entity, whether governmental or not, it is displaying a willingness to receive assistance so long as that assistance is within an acceptable level of political risk.
 For our hypothetically disaster-struck United States, Canada might have presented the only politically acceptable donor option for a variety of reasons.
 Perhaps the US government doesn't view Canada as a threat, or the two countries have a long history of friendly relations which mitigates any notion of less than altruistic intent.
 Perhaps the consideration is even based more on the American public's favourable view of Canadians in general and accepting Canadian aid in the wake of a disaster could build a favourable disaster response narrative for incumbent government officials in an upcoming election.
 The same could be applied to nongovernmental entities.
 Whether there is a religious affiliation, long standing relationship or a particular organizational framework, a certain combination of factors could make one specific organization more appealing as a donor or partner for disaster response.
 As was previously noted, this differs from other approaches to measuring aid rejection where a single or set number of rejections substantiate classifying a state as an aid rejecter.
-Simply but paradoxically put, least one other entity.
+Simply but paradoxically put, a state is not an aid rejecter just because it rejects aid from certain entities, so long as it accepts aid from at least one other entity.
 By tilting the focus more towards instances of aid acceptance we should gain a better understanding of the kind of assistance an affected state wants rather than what it doesn't.
 Deepening this perspective would allow humanitarian organizations to more suitably tailor their response based on the distinctive wishes of a particular state.